- Chronic cholecystitis is a serious condition that is considered a medical emergency.

 - Surgery is often the course of action.

 - A typical bout can last two or three days.
 Symptoms vary from person to person.

 Cholecystitis is the sudden inflammation of your gallbladder.
 If this condition persists over time, such as for months, with repeated attacks, or if there are recurrent problems with gallbladder function, it’s known as chronic cholecystitis.

-The gallbladder is a small, pear-shaped organ located on the underside your liver.
+The gallbladder is a small, pear-shaped organ located on the underside of your liver.
 It stores bile made by the liver and sends it to the small intestine via the common bile duct (CBD) to aid in the digestion of fats.
 The CBD connects the liver, the gallbladder, and the pancreas to the small intestine.
 Gallstones blocking the CBD are the leading cause of cholecystitis.
 This blockage causes bile to build up in the gallbladder, and that buildup causes the gallbladder to become inflamed.

-This is a serious condition.
+If this happens acutely in the face of chronic inflammation, it is a serious condition.
 The gallbladder could rupture if it’s not treated properly, and this is considered a medical emergency.
 Treatment usually involves antibiotics, pain medications, and removal of the gallbladder.

 Gallstones form when substances in the bile form crystal-like particles.
 They can range from the size of a grain of sand to the size of a golf ball.
 The presence of gallstones causes pressure, irritation, and may cause infection.
 The walls of the gallbladder begin to thicken over time.
 Eventually, the gallbladder starts to shrink.
 These changes make it harder for the gallbladder to function properly.